laboratorioAI/2020_ROT_SVM_EPN/README.md

 * After executing jsontomat.m two folders will be generated:
    * TrainingData
    * TestingData
-* Copy the user folders generated(*.mat format) in TrainingData and paste them in the "Data" folder
+* Copy the user folders generated in "TrainingData"(*.mat format) and paste them in the "Data" folder

 ## Instructions for Matlab:
 > Run Main.m